 Diabetic neuropathy is a major risk factor for foot infections or foot ulcers.
 This may lead to amputation.
 It is possible to have permanent damage in one or both of your feet (such as Charcot foot) from diabetic neuropathy.
 Surgery is sometimes needed to repair deformed joints that can result from Charcot foot.

 Severe bladder infections or other bladder problems may require more testing and treatment.
-This includes medicines or surgery to improve bladder function.

 Also, it is common to have symptoms of depression with any long-term (chronic) disease.
 Getting help for depression may improve your overall well-being and help you treat your condition.